ScilifelabDataCentre/RDM-guidelines/content/topics/tutorial-ENA-submission.md

 * **Study** - A study (project) object is used to group together all data submitted to ENA about a given study and to control its release date.
 A study accession number is typically used to cite data submitted to ENA.
 Note that all data and metadata associated with a study are made public together with the study when it is released.

 * **Sample** - A sample object contains information about the sequenced source material.
 Checklists are in place to define which fields should be filled when annotating samples.
-Note that a taxonomic classification system is used to refer to biological organisms; the accepted organism name and classification hierarchy are used, see [here](https://www.gbif.org/dataset/6b6b2923-0a10-4708-b170-5b7c611aceef) for further details.
+Note that a taxonomic classification system is used to refer to biological organisms; the accepted organism name and classification hierarchy are used, see <a href="https://doi.org/10.15468/avkgwm" target="_blank">The European Nucleotide Archive (ENA) taxonomy</a> for further details.

 * **Experiment** - An experiment object contains all the details about the metholodology used for sequencing, including library and instrument details.

 * **Run** - A run object is part of an experiment object.
-It refers to data files that contain 'raw' sequence reads.
+It refers to data files that contain raw reads.

 * **Analysis** - An analysis object contains secondary analysis results.
-These results are derived from 'raw' sequence reads (e.g. a genome assembly).
+These results are derived from the raw reads (e.g. a genome assembly).

-The different metadata objects relate to different stages of the sequencing process.
 <!-- likely should include the classic metadata model, or an updated version of it -->

 <!-- ## Resources